Federated Graph Learning for EV Charging Demand Forecasting with Personalization Against Cyberattacks: Proposed Personalized Federated Graph Learning Method

 \section{Proposed Personalized Federated Graph Learning Method}

 The framework of the proposed method is illustrated in Fig. \ref{fig:framework}, which involves the following steps, each marked with a corresponding stage number in the figure for clarity: \begin{enumerate} \item Encoder Feature Extraction: Each EV charging station uses a 1D Conv Encoder for feature extraction.
-The extracted features $H_{i}^{h}$ are then sent to the central server. \item Spatial-Temporal Graph Convolution: The server employs spatial-temporal graph convolution networks to model spatial-temporal dependencies, creating the spatial-temporal feature $H^{{d}_{l+1}}_{i}$ (i.e., $H^{d}_{i}$ in Fig. \ref{fig:framework}). \item Decoder Forecasting: The output features of spatial-temporal graph convolution networks are downloaded by each client and then combined with the initial feature $H^{h}_{i}$, forming $H^{D}_{i}$ as inputs to Forecasting module which consists of 1D Convs and Linear networks. \item Global Attention-based Message Passing: The local model parameters are uploaded to the server.
+The extracted features $H_{i}^{h}=Conv1d(\textbf{\textit{X}}^{h}_{i})$ are then sent to the central server. \item Spatial-Temporal Attention Graph Convolution: The server employs spatial-temporal attention graph convolution networks to model spatial-temporal dependencies, creating the spatial-temporal feature $H^{{d}}_{i}$. \item Global Attention-based Message Passing: The local model parameters are uploaded to the server.
 The server will aggregate different global models for different clients based on the model similarities and spatial relationships among clients, which achieves message passing between different clients.
-After that, the server will seed the aggregated global models to corresponding clients for local training. \item Local training: Each client will update the local model with the received global model and local data by solving problem \eqref{eqn:local_optimization}. \end{enumerate}
+After that, the server will send the aggregated global models to corresponding clients for local training. \item Decoder Concatenate and Forecasting: The output features of spatial-temporal graph convolution networks are downloaded by each client and then concat with the initial feature $H^{h}_{i}$, forming $H^{D}_{i}$ as inputs to Forecasting module which consists of 1D Convs and Linear networks. \item Local Training: Each client will update the local model with the received global model and local data by solving problem Eq. \eqref{eqn:local_optimization}. \end{enumerate}

 In the following, we will describe each of the above steps in detail, where 1, 2, and 3 correspond to subsection A, and 4 and 5 correspond to subsection B. Additionally, we analyzed the convergence and robustness of personalized federated learning.